Active Solicitation · DEPARTMENT OF STATE

 AI Summary

-The Department of State is soliciting proposals for a project to implement telepresence technology in Mexican criminal courts.
-This initiative aims to enhance judicial effectiveness by reducing the need for inmate transport, thereby addressing security risks and case backlogs.
-The project will equip up to four courtrooms and corresponding penitentiaries in northern border states with secure digital communication platforms.
+The Department of State is seeking proposals for a project to implement telepresence technology in Mexican criminal courts to enhance judicial effectiveness.
+This initiative aims to address security challenges and reduce case backlogs by equipping judiciaries in northern border states with secure digital communication platforms.
+Quotations are due by July 24, 2026.

 Mexican Criminal Courts Telepresence is a federal acquisition solicitation issued by DEPARTMENT OF STATE.
 Review the full description, attachments, and submission requirements on SamSearch before the response deadline.